-We understand mistakes happen and people don’t mean to violate our policies — that’s why the first violation is only a warning.
-Note that you’ll be warned once.
-The next time your content is found to violate the Community Guidelines you will receive a strike.
+We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is only a warning.
+Note that you’ll only be warned once.
+The next time your content is found to violate the Community Guidelines you'll get a strike.
 If you think we made a mistake, you can appeal the warning.

-Three strikes in the same 90 day period will result in your channel being permanently removed from YouTube.
-Also, note that each strike expires in 90 days from the time it is issued and that deleting the content will not remove your strike.
+Three strikes in the same 90-day period will result in your channel being permanently removed from YouTube.
+Also, note that each strike expires in 90 days from the time it's issued and that deleting the content will not remove your strike.